Hong Kong Braces For More Protests

 Lam called a press conference on Tuesday at which she made a public apology and took responsibility for the debacle.
 The city’s security secretary John Lee also apologized on Thursday morning for the division the legislation had wrought in Hong Kong.
 Police released several protesters without charge.

-The tense political climate has meanwhile prompted lawmakers to drop a bill that would criminalize abuse of China’s national anthem, which is widely jeered at local soccer matches.
-Discussion of a much criticized land reclamation project—the most expensive infrastructure project ever proposed in the city—has likewise been postponed.
+The tense political climate meanwhile means that lawmakers dare not proceed with a bill that would criminalize abuse of China’s national anthem, which is widely jeered at local soccer matches.
+Discussion of the bill has been dropped, and debate over a much criticized land reclamation project—the most expensive infrastructure project ever proposed in the city—has likewise been postponed.

 Protesters and democratic lawmakers alike say that the suspension of the extradition bill and Lam’s apology are not enough.